haiyuan-yu-lab/3D-Viralhuman-Web/README.md

 # 3D ViralHuman Interactome Web Server
 Source code for the Django Web Server, data is not included.
+To build and run the web server, `v2h_binary_list_with_ires_iseq_category_seq_20231012.txt`, `v2h_binary_ppi_info_complete_20230814.txt`, and `v2h_bincocomp_with_coverage.csv` are necessary in the folder `static/downloads/interface/`.
+To show the structures, docked structures and single structures are necessary in the folders `static/docked_models/` and `static/single_models/`, respectively.
+To support download, `docked_models.tar.gz` and `single_models.tar.gz` are necessary in the folder `static/downloads/`.
 The running server site is https://3d-viralhuman.yulab.org.

 ## Build and run servers:
 1. With `docker-compose` or `docker compose` command